-On June 17, 2015, the Company entered into a one-year loan in the amount of \$1,500 with Mark A. Smith, Chief Executive Officer and Executive Chairman of NioCorp.
+On June 17, 2015, the Company entered into a one-year loan (the "One-Year Loan") in the amount of \$1,500 with Mark A. Smith, Chief Executive Officer and Executive Chairman of NioCorp.
 The one-year term loan bears an interest rate of 10%, is secured by the Company's assets pursuant to a concurrently executed general security agreement, and is subject to both a 2.5% establishment fee and 2.5% prepayment fee.

-On July 1, 2015, the Company entered into a non-revolving credit facility agreement (collectively, with the loan above, the "Smith Loans") in the amount of \$2,000 with Mark Smith and completed a drawdown of \$500 on that day, and an additional \$100 was drawn under the credit facility on December 2, 2015.
+On July 1, 2015, the Company entered into a non-revolving credit facility agreement in the amount of \$2,000 with Mark Smith and completed a drawdown of \$500 on that day, and an additional \$100 was drawn under the credit facility on December 2, 2015.
 The credit facility bears an interest rate of 10%, is secured by the Company's assets pursuant to a general security agreement, and is subject to both a 2.5% establishment fee and 2.5% prepayment fee.

-With the receipt of additional funding proceeds from the December Private Placement and Convertible Security, on January 13, 2016, the Company repaid \$1,100 of the outstanding Smith Loans, representing 100% of amounts drawn down under the credit facility, plus \$500 of the amount due under the one-year loan.
+On January 13, 2016, the Company repaid \$1,100 of amounts due, representing 100% of amounts drawn down under the credit facility, plus \$500 of the amount due under the One-Year Loan.
 Interest and establishment fees payable as of December 31, 2015 were also paid.
-As of June 30, 2016 accounts payable and accrued liabilities included interest payable to Mr. Smith of \$53.